tool3/polyclock/README.md

 - Dynamically updated favicons based on current hour.
 - All animations done in code.

+# Customization
+Open the control panel to fully customize the clock to your liking:
+Mobile: 3 finger tap.
+Desktop: option/alt + D.

 # Missed something?
 Open to any suggestions for new features, enhancements, or functionalities !
 - Saving customizations to localstorage?